 Getting it right

-As the commissioned services for 2015/16 became embedded, they were subject to rigorous management reporting requirements led by the Deputy Police Commissioner, Cllr Sue Murphy.
-This allowed her to work with Merseyside Police and the service providers to further develop the care that was being provided.
+As the commissioned services for 2015/16 became embedded, they were subject to rigorous management reporting requirements.
+This allowed the Commissioner's team to work with Merseyside Police and the service providers to further develop the care that was being provided.
 The lessons learnt during 2015 will allow her to continue to improve victims’ services for 2016.

 Throughout 2015/16, the Commissioner's team also held monthly meetings with the lead staff from each of Merseyside’s Community Safety Partnerships to help inform my decisions and in turn get their input and feedback on how the services were working.
 The views of the wider Merseyside Community Safety Partnership and Merseyside Criminal Justice Board were also sought.